Eshanarula/TODO-WebApp/README.md

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request.

-License
-This project is licensed under the MIT License.

-Acknowledgements
-OpenAI for providing the GPT-3.5 language model used in creating this response.
-You can customize the content according to your specific project, providing relevant information about installation, usage, deployment, and any other details that may be useful for users and contributors.